chocolatey/choco-wiki/FeaturesAgentService.md

 ### Requirements

-* Chocolatey v0.10.3+ - v0.10.4+ is recommended for better compatibility.
+* Chocolatey (`chocolatey` package) v0.10.3+ - v0.10.4+ for better compatibility.
+Chocolatey v0.10.7+ is recommended and required in newer versions.
 * Chocolatey for Business (C4B) Edition
-* Chocolatey Licensed Extension (`chocolatey.extension`) v1.8.4+.
-For chocolatey-agent v0.5.0+, licensed edition v1.9.0+.
+* Chocolatey Licensed Extension (`chocolatey.extension` package) v1.8.4+.
+For chocolatey-agent v0.5.0+, licensed extension v1.9.0+.
+For `chocolatey-agent` v0.7.0+, licensed extension v1.11.0+.
+* Chocolatey Agent Service (`chocolatey-agent` package) - 0.7.0+ is recommended.

+For use with Chocolatey GUI, you must be on Chocolatey v0.10.7+, Chocolatey Licensed Extension v1.11.0+, and Chocolatey Agent v0.7.0+.

 ### Setup

 To install the Chocolatey agent service, you need to install the `chocolatey-agent` package.
-The chocolatey agent is only available for business edition customers to install from the licensed source (customers trialling the business edition will also be provided instructions on how to install).
+The Chocolatey Agent is only available for business edition customers to install from the licensed source (customers trialling the business edition will also be provided instructions on how to install).

 #### Background Mode Setup

 To set Chocolatey in background mode, you need to run the following:

-* `choco install chocolatey-agent <options>`
+* `choco upgrade chocolatey-agent <options>`
+* `choco feature disable -n showNonElevatedWarnings` - requires Chocolatey v0.10.4+ to set.
 * `choco feature enable -n useBackgroundService`
-* `choco feature disable -n showNonElevatedWarnings` - Chocolatey v0.10.4+
 * You also need to opt in sources in for self-service packages.
 See [[choco source|CommandsSource]] (and `--allow-self-service`).
-Alternatively, you can allow any configured source to be used for self-service by running the following: `choco disable -n useBackgroundServiceWithSelfServiceSourcesOnly` - Chocolatey Extension v1.10+.
+Alternatively, you can allow any configured source to be used for self-service by running the following: `choco disable -n useBackgroundServiceWithSelfServiceSourcesOnly` (requires Chocolatey Extension v1.10.0+).
+* If you want self-service to apply only to non-administrators, run `choco feature enable -n useBackgroundServiceWithNonAdministratorsOnly` (requires Chocolatey Extension v1.11.1+).

-This will install Chocolatey Agent as LocalSystem (`SYSTEM`).
+**Note:** This will install Chocolatey Agent as LocalSystem (`SYSTEM`).
 To change the user, edit the username/password in the services management console on `Chocolatey Agent` properties and restart the service.
 Currently you will need to do this on upgrade as well.

 ### Chocolatey Background Service / Self-Service Installer